-Figure 10.1 The six pillars of the Well-Architected Framework (by Jeff Barr | on 09 JUL 2020 | in AWS Well-Architected Tool ).
+Figure 10.1: The six pillars of the Well-Architected Framework (by Jeff Barr | on 09 JUL 2020 | in AWS Well-Architected Tool )

 AWS Well-Architected lenses

 The AWS Well-Architected Framework offers specific lenses that guide specific architectural areas, allowing organizations to dive deeper into aspects of their cloud environments.
 Each lens focuses on key considerations and best practices tailored to address specific architectural concerns within the broader context of the Well-Architected Framework [2].